List of people executed in New Jersey

 This is a list of people executed in New Jersey.
 No one has been executed by the state of New Jersey since 1963, although a statute reinstating capital punishment for murder had been in force from 1982 until 2007.
-New Jersey executed a total of 361 people from its inception to the abolition of the death penalty on December 17, 2007.
+New Jersey executed a total of 360 people from its inception to the abolition of the death penalty on December 17, 2007.
 The first person executed was a slave known to history only as Tom for a rape in 1690.
 The last execution was of Ralph Hudson for murder on January 22, 1963.
 Of those executions, 187 occurred in the 20th century.
-The last execution for a crime other than murder (or conspiracy to murder) was of Andrew Clark in 1872 for rape.
+The last execution for a crime other than murder (or conspiracy to murder) was of "Sam The Younger" in 1788 for arson.
 The last woman executed was Margaret Meierhoffer in 1881.

+The youngest person to be executed in New Jersey was 13-year-old James Guild on November 28, 1828.
+Guild, a slave boy, who was hanged for a murdering a white woman when he was 12 in 1827.
+The judge, reluctant to impose the death sentence upon someone so young, referred the case to the Supreme Court of New Jersey.
+However, the court upheld the death sentence for the boy.

 Except for a dozen slaves executed by burning in the early 18th century, executions in New Jersey were by hanging until 1906.
 Electrocution was used since then, with the exception of the execution of Frederick Lang in the Middlesex County jail by hanging in 1909.
 Hangings in New Jersey were carried out under the authority of the county in which the condemned man or woman was convicted; after the switch to the electric chair, all executions took place under state authority in the execution chamber of the Trenton State Prison, where death row and the electric chair resided.
 In 1982, New Jersey resumed executions after the nationwide moratorium imposed by Furman v.
 Georgia; a year later, the state transitioned to lethal injection as their method of execution.
 However, they never ended up executing any inmates by that method.
 To this date, Ralph Hudson's 1963 electrocution is the last execution in New Jersey's state history.